VirtusLab/scala-cli/website/docs/commands/export.md

 The `export` sub-command allows to do that by converting a Scala CLI project into an SBT or Mill configuration.
 Additionally the sub-command supports the JSON format for custom analysis of projects.

-Results of running the sub-command are, by default, put in `./dest/`, that behaviour can be modified by specifying a path with the `--output` option.
+Results of running the with `--mill` or `--sbt` sub-command are, by default, put in `./dest/`, that behaviour can be modified by specifying a path with the `--output` option.

+The default behaviour of exporting with the `--json` option is printing to standard output.

 :::caution
 The `export` sub-command is restricted and requires setting the `--power` option to be used.